Welcome to Peer Employment!

 This site is dedicated to all things related to employment, especially for those who experience mental health challenges.
 In the Resources, Related Articles & Links, and Tools for Peer Employment Specialists pages, you should find enough resources and information that will help you with your own employment goals or help you as you support other peers with their employment goals.
-Although some of the resources found in this site are based in Oregon, there are many that are national resources.
-And the tools and information found here are generally universal, making this site a great source regardless of the state you reside.
+Although some of the resources found in this site are based in Oregon, most are national, making the tools and information found here generally universal, regardless of the state in which you reside.

 In 2011, through a project funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), Mental Health America of Oregon began to build a network of Peer Employment